 In the ERC Panel-based system, high-level scientists and scholars assess proposals and make recommendations for funding with the assistance of external specialists called Remote Referees.
 The evaluations are guided by the Code of Conduct for ERC Evaluators.
-The relationship between the ERCEA and the peer reviewers is defined by a signed expert contract for Panel Members, Panel Chairs and PEVs and a letter of appointment for Remote Referees (see Contract and Letter of Appointment for ERC Remote Referees of the ERC Rules of Submission and Evaluation under Horizon Europe).
+The relationship between the ERCEA and the peer reviewers is defined by a signed expert contract for Panel Members, Panel Chairs and PEVs and a letter of appointment for Remote Referees (see respectively the Model Contract for Experts and the Letter of Appointment for ERC Remote Referees).5